 System for Cross-domain Identity Management (SCIM) is a standard for automating the exchange of user identity information between identity domains, or IT systems [wikipedia].

 Identity providers such as Okta, Azure AD, Google G Suite, JumpCloud and other popular IdP platforms support the use of SCIM for provisioning Teams and Users to Keeper Enterprise.
 The terminology differs between platforms.
 For example, Okta and Azure call it "Automated Provisioning".

 Keeper supports SCIM 2.0, a REST-based API using JSON message structure.
-The Keeper SCIM endpoint supports Users and Groups resources, and the below message types:
+The Keeper SCIM endpoint supports Users and Groups resources, and the following message types:

-A user can have multiple nodes synchronizing with different identity provides (Azure AD, Okta directory, etc.), from the same vendor or different vendors.
-One node per identity provider, parent-child relationship is not supported, f.e.
-If SCIM is setup on a node, the sub-nodes of this node are not controlled by the integration (but they can be controlled by their own provider).
+A user can have multiple nodes synchronizing with different identity providers (Azure AD, Okta directory, etc.) from the same vendor or different vendors.
+One node per identity provider, parent-child relationship is not supported (e.g if SCIM is setup on a node, the sub-nodes of this node are not controlled by the integration, but they can be controlled by their own provider).

 The authentication is the Header Authentication, with the token generated by Keeper when setting up the node.